 Yeah, I can’t wait to actually hold some vinyl in my hands, the artwork is so beautiful!
 I hope people love it as much as I do.

 So what gave you the idea for this?

-Well as I said I’ve sort of fallen back in love with drum & bass in the last 3 years and I’m making tunes and all that again after taking a break and I just thought, I’ve got like 70 or 80 odd tunes that were never released.
+Well as I said I’ve sort of fallen back in love with drum & bass in the last 3 years like the old DJ Rap days, and I’m making tunes and all that again after taking a break and I just thought, I’ve got like 70 or 80 odd tunes that were never released.
 I was speaking to people about it and they were like “you should just release them on vinyl” and I thought well yeah why not.
 Then I thought well they’re all on dubplates so how about Propa Dubs and it just made sense.